Size4-5 feet (1.2-1.5 m)

-RangeIndo-Pacific and Eastern and Western Atlantic
+RangeIndo-Pacific and the Atlantic Ocean

-HabitatTropical and warm temperate waters
+HabitatTropical and warm temperate waters, over the continental shelf

 - Can reach a maximum weight of 507 lbs.
 (230 kg).